datasdeepak/blog/_posts/2018-08-20-state-of-the-notion.md

 title:  "State of the Notion"
 date:   2018-08-20 10:32:05 -0700
 categories: update
+author: Dave Herman
 ---
-_Notion is a **Node.js toolchain manager**, making sure you always get the right version of Node, package managers like npm and Yarn, and CLI tools installed from npm.
+_Notion is a **JavaScript toolchain manager**, making sure you always get the right version of Node, package managers like npm and Yarn, and JS command-line tools.
 Best of all, Notion makes tool requirements **declarative and reproducible** by using_ `package.json` _to remember and launch the right versions of a project’s required tools, so developers and users always see their projects build and run in a consistent environment._

 # Minimum viable status update